Nick-Lucas/ios14bug/README.md

 ##### Can it be reproduced on a physical device?

-Yes, we have reproduced the bug on an iPhone 7 and iPhone X Max running iOS 14.0.
+Yes, we have reproduced the bug on an iPhone 7 (iOS 14.0 and iOS 14.0.1), iPhone X Max (iOS 14.0), and iPad Pro 11inch (iPadOS 14.0).
 The simulators are just helpful for screen recording.

 ---